What is a sales pipeline and why is it crucial?

 - The sales pipeline ensures that these prospects are properly handled, followed up and ultimately converted into customers, generating revenue for the company.

-How do you implement a sales pipeline focused on sustainable growth?
+How to implement a sales pipeline focused on sustainable growth?

 Creating an effective sales pipeline isn’t just about sales.
 It’s also about aligning your sales opportunities with your prospects’ needs and anticipating market trends.